 Cheapest car insurance company for speeding tickets

 After receiving a speeding ticket, shopping around for the cheapest car insurance rates may be a good idea.
-While car insurance rates are likely to increase after a speeding ticket, how much it goes up depends upon the state you reside in and your insurer.
+While car insurance rates are likely to increase after a speeding ticket, how much it goes up depends on the state you reside in and your insurer.

 The exact increase you see for speeding will depend on your state’s laws, how fast you were driving, your driving record and your insurance company.
 In part, car insurance companies treat traffic tickets differently — they each assess risk using their own formula.
-This means how much your insurance goes up after a speeding ticket with Progressive (33%) will look different than if your insurer is Geico (79%).

-State Farm$1,984$2,386$40220%
+State Farm$1,984$2,357$37319%

-Note: *USAA is only available to military community members and their families.
+*USAA offers its services only to military members and their families.

 How much does insurance go up after a ticket for a teenager?